Find out what's wrong with the world's leading media companies

 For many years, Ava was at The Village Voice; as general manager, she was responsible for all non-advertising revenue and administrative management including circulation (both single copy and subscription), shipping and distribution, list sales, print and on-line syndication and consumer advertising and public relations.
 She also worked at TVSM, the country's largest cable listings magazine, as general manager of TV Time (now Total TV) and at Dell Publishing as director of sales and as director of market research.

-Ava is an Adjunct Associate Professor at Columbia Business School, teaching "Media and Entertainment Consulting Projects” and an Adjunct Assistant Professor at Columbia Journalism School, teaching a new course on business and journalism.
+Ava is an Adjunct Associate Professor at Columbia Business School, teaching "Media and Entertainment Consulting Projects” and an Adjunct Assistant Professor at Columbia Journalism School, co-teaching the course "Managing the 21st Century News Organization."
 She is a contributor to Forbes.com, writing on the media.
 Ava has published two books: She is coauthor (with Bill Grueskin and Lucas Graves) of "The Story So Far: What We Know About the Business of Digital Journalism," a report published in May 2011 by Columbia Journalism School and the Tow Center for Digital Journalism that examines online traffic and engagement patterns, emerging news platforms, paywalls, aggregation and new sources of revenue.
 Ava is also co-author (with Jonathan Knee and Bruce Greenwald) of the widely reviewed book published by Penguin's Portfolio line in October 2009, "The Curse of the Mogul: What's Wrong with the World's Leading Media Companies."
 For the FCC Report (June 2011) on the Future- of- the- Media task force, she contributed research and writing as part of the working group that produced "The Information Needs of Communities: The changing media landscape in a broadband age."
 At NYU she has taught Marketing and "Managing E-Technology" at the School of Professional and Continuing Education.

 Ava is on the Board of Directors of Waywire.com.
 She is also a Board member of three non-profits: The American Poetry Review, DeLaSalle Academy, an independent middle school for extremely bright, but financially challenged middle schoolers and The Pembroke Center at Brown University.